oti4me/meetup/README.md

 ## Technologies

 - [ECMAScript 7](http://es7-features.org/): This is the newest version of JavsScript with new features such as arrow functions, spread and rest operators and many more.
-- [Tyscript:](https://www.typescriptlang.org/) A superset of javascript with runtime type checking capability
+- [TypeScript:](https://www.typescriptlang.org/) A superset of JavaScript with runtime type checking capability

 # Coding Style